univec-ai/postvec/web/docs/concepts/consistency.md

 ---
 title: Eventual consistency
-description: Why vectors are empty after INSERT, and how to wait correctly.
+description: Asynchronous vector updates and readiness checks.
 ---

 # Eventual consistency

 Application writes commit first.
-The vector is filled later, by a worker that does not hold your row lock while it talks to the engine.
+The vector is filled later, by a worker that does not retain the application transaction's row lock while calling the engine.

-That is the contract.
-Search during the window can miss a brand-new row or, after an update, still rank the old vector.
-For chunked columns the contract is stricter: an edited document is **absent** until it is rebuilt — false negatives, never stale chunk text.
+Search during this window can miss a new row or, after an update, still rank the previous vector.
+For chunked columns the contract is stricter: an edited document is **absent** until it is rebuilt — false negatives rather than stale chunk text.
 See [chunking](/docs/guides/chunking).

-## How to wait
+## Readiness checks

 ```sql
 SELECT relation, pending_jobs, dead_jobs, worker_last_beat